-Identity security has been strengthened by use and password rules.
-Centralized identity management has led to a reduction in operational complexity, and now employees can use the same credentials (username/password) to access VPN-protected resources in the corporate network, and log into authorized SaaS applications.
+They also strengthened Identity security with password rules.
+Centralized identity management helped them to reduce operational complexity.
+Employees and contractors appreciate that they can use the same credentials (username/password) to access VPN-protected resources in the corporate network, and log into authorized SaaS applications.
 Based on the Group that the employee/contractor is a member of, appropriate access to both SaaS and network services are provided.

 OpenVPN Access Server (version 2.6.1 and higher) and JumpCloud Directory-as-a-Service integration is now live, making it possible to give users a single identity for all of their access needs, while still providing streamlined remote access and unmatched network security.
 JumpCloud’s platform-independent cloud directory approach supports Mac, Windows, and Linux systems along with other platforms, such as G Suite™ and Office 365™.

 Ready to connect your JumpCloud Directory with OpenVPN Access Server?
 You can watch the webinar above or read the detailed steps to set it up here: